mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

     * **Intake** – This shows the date when the initiative is accepted based on business requirements.
     * **Start** – This shows the date when the first actions are taken to start implementation.
     * **Go-Live** – This shows the date when the apps are expected to be up and running.
-* ⑥ Icons of the linked apps – Clicking an icon shows the information about the app.
+* ⑥ Icon of the linked apps – If there is only one linked app, clicking an icon shows the information about the app.
+If there are multiple apps or no linked apps, the icon is not clickable.
 * ⑦ Avatar of the initiative owner – Hovering over the avatar shows the name of the initiative owner.

 #### 3.2.2 List View {#list-view}